upayanmazumder-DevLabs/kurkure/README.md

-# Daily planner
+# Kurkure

-Daily planner features a monthly calender that can be used to track daily activities, appointments, or tasks.
+Kurkure features a monthly calender that can be used to track daily activities, appointments, or tasks.
 Data for each task is stored onchain.
 For each day, a historic fact can be queried using HTTPS outcalls, which is a feature that allows ICP canisters to obtain data from external sources.

 This application's logic is written in [Rust](https://internetcomputer.org/docs/building-apps/developer-tools/cdks/rust/intro-to-rust), a primary programming language for developing canisters on ICP.